Western comics: Other countries

 England's L. Miller & Son's original Western comics titles included Colorado Kid, Davy Crockett, Kid Dynamite Western Comic, Pancho Villa Western Comic, and Rocky Mountain King Western Comic, all published in the 1950s.
 Jim Edgar and Tony Weare's "Matt Marriott" was a daily strip which ran in the London Evening News from 1955 to 1977.

 Spanish cartoonist Manuel Gago Garcia's The Little Fighter was a popular series of Western comics between 1945 and 1956.
 Yuki the Bold (debuting in 1958) is another popular Spanish series, as were the shorter-lived series Apache and Red Arrow.
 Other Spanish Western comics include Sheriff King (beginning in 1964), Sunday (1968), and Kelly Hand (1971).

 Hugo Pratt and Héctor Germán Oesterheld's Sergeant Kirk was a popular Western comics title in Argentina during the 1950s.
 Additional Sergeant Kirk stories were published into the early 1970s.

+In Nigeria, the comic series Powerman was published in 1975 by Bardon Press Features of London as an educational tool.
+While the main character was Powerman, the comic also included a Western feature titled The Black Star Featuring Jango, the Fighting Black Sheriff, set in the fictional Gulch City, Texas, with the black sheriff Jango as its protagonist.

 Western comics were popular in Japan in the early 1950s, both translations of American titles like Straight Arrow, the Durango Kid, and Tim Holt; and original Japanese manga.
 The story goes that during the American occupation of Japan directly after World War, General Eisenhower forbade Japanese publishers to publish samurai comics, and that the next best thing were Western stories of adventure.

 Hyung Min-woo's manhwa series Priest was published in Korea and the U.S. from 1998 to 2007.